iftah-og/DripRog/README.md

 records 192 kHz / 24-bit stereo WAV to a USB drive.
 Built to be dropped somewhere, left running on battery, and powered off whenever.

-Accessibility is a core design goal, not an afterthought — see [Accessibility](#accessibility) below.
+Accessibility is a core design goal, not an afterthought, see [Accessibility](#accessibility) below.

 There are two ways to use it: